dc-fukuoka/mps/README.md

 TODO:
 ---
 - implement ICCG method and replace CG method with it
-- create a function to find neighber particles in the effective radius(using hash table is better?)
+- create a function to find neighbor particles in the effective radius(using hash table is better?)
 - continue the verification
 - parallelize the code by MPI